hydrozoa-yt/hydrowiki/README.md

 ### 4) Running HydroWiki remotely
 1. Run the gradle task `distributeApp`.
 This will pack all needed files to run into `dis/`.
 Make sure to copy `data/config.properties` to `dis/data/config.properties`.
 2. Copy `dis/` to somewhere on your server, for example `/var/www/hydrowiki/` on linux.
-3. Run the hydrowiki jar (for example `/var/www/hydrowiki/hydrowiki.jar`) on your server, or create a systemd task that starts it
+3. Run the hydrowiki jar on your server by running `java -jar hydrowiki.jar`, or create a systemd task that starts it

 ## Future development
+The following features are in development:
+* Uploadable images by users

 The following features are planned:
-* Uploadable images by users
 * Generative reference tables
 * Red links for missing articles
+* Wikitext support for external links and lists